FARA: Future-aware Ranking Algorithm for Fairness Optimization: INTRODUCTION

 However, existing fair algorithms are mostly greedy algorithms and could only deliver suboptimal ranking performance in the long run.
 In particular, existing fair ranking algorithms~\cite{singh2018fairness,biega2018equity,morik2020controlling,oosterhuis2021computationally,wu2021tfrom} usually behave greedily to sequentially produce the locally optimal ranklist for the next immediate session without being aware of the influence of future sessions\footnote{In this paper, we define a session as a query issued by a user.} (see more discussion in \S \ref{sec:RelatedWork}).
 The unawareness could lead to unmitigated ranking conflict between relevance and fairness optimization.
 For example, imagine a case that there are in total 3 items in consideration, item \textit{A}, item \textit{B}, and item \textit{C}, where item \textit{A} is the most relevant one and item \textit{C} is the least relevant one.
 Ranklist $[A,B,C]$ is the ranklist to maximize ranking relevance.
 We now consider a scenario where item \textit{C} is severely unfairly treated in history.
 To optimize exposure fairness, we need to allocate item \textit{C} more exposure by boosting item \textit{C} to a higher position.
 However, If we try to greedily boost item \textit{C} within the next immediate session, it is highly likely that item \textit{C} will be boosted to the first rank to get the maximum exposure and the result ranklist is $[C,A,B]$.
 However, Ranklist $[C,A,B]$ is of poor ranking relevance due to the ranking conflict that the least relevant item (item \textit{C}) is put on the most important rank (the first rank).

 Intuitively, the ranking conflict can be smoothed if we plan ahead and jointly optimize multiple future sessions' ranklists together instead of greedily optimizing the next immediate session.
 For example, the multiple ranklists after joint optimization can be $[[A,C,B],[A,C,B],...]$, where item \textit{C} is smoothly boosted in multiple ranklists and the most relevant item, i.e., item \textit{A}, is still ranked the highest.
-Based on the above idea of planning for future, we propose \textbf{FARA}, a novel \textbf{F}uture-\textbf{A}ware \textbf{R}anking \textbf{A}lgorithm for relevance and fairness optimization.
-FARA precomputes and jointly optimizes multiple ranklists together and save them for future use.
+Based on the above idea, we propose \textbf{FARA}, a novel \textbf{F}uture-\textbf{A}ware \textbf{R}anking \textbf{A}lgorithm for relevance and fairness optimization.
+Briefly, FARA precomputes and jointly optimizes multiple ranklists together and saves them for future use.
 Particularly, to be able to plan for the future, FARA first uses the Taylor expansion to investigate how future ranklists will influence fairness.
 Then, based on the influence, FARA uses a two-phase optimization to jointly optimizes multiple ranklists together for future use.
 In phase 1, we solve an exposure planning problem and get the optimal future planning for item exposure.
 In phase 2, we construct the optimal ranklists according to the optimal future planning for item exposure.
-Theoretically, we show that FARA is optimal for ranking relevance and fairness joint optimization.
-Empirically, we conduct experiments on three semi-synthesized datasets.
-The experiment results show that FARA is efficient, effective, and significantly outperforms existing state-of-the-art fair ranking algorithms in terms of fairness and relevance joint optimization.
+We prove FARA's optimum in terms of ranking relevance and fairness joint optimization in \S~\ref{sec:theoreticalAnalysis}.
+Extensive experiments on three semi-synthesized datasets also demonstrate FARA's effectiveness and efficiency compared to existing fair ranking algorithms (\S~\ref{sec:experimental_results}).